 An Investment in Healthy Manhood and Societal Healing

 By supporting the ManKind Project USA, you are building community for conscious men: providing space for healing, accountability, emotion, and vision, and supporting the creation of a safer and more equitable society for all people.
+The ManKind Project is supported by men and women who are dedicated to creating a more vibrant and beautiful world for all.

 Other Ways to Give